Article Overview: Things to Do in Astoria, Oregon

 If you’re looking for accommodations, there’s plenty of solid options in Astoria.
 But one hotel definitely stands above the rest.
 I’m talking about the luxurious and historic Bowline Hotel.

 Situated right on the water, the views are amazing and the service is top-notch.
-The Knot Bar here is pretty cool as well.
+The Knot Bar here’s pretty cool as well.
 It’s definitely on the spendy side for Astoria but you won’t regret a night here.
 Even if you don’t spend the night, be sure to add it to your list of things to do in Astoria if only from a tourist perspective.

 11. Visit the Flavel House Museum